Meeting Time: January 25, 2022 at 2:30pm MST

 • Default_avatar

-Jan Hancock over 2 years ago
+Jan Hancock almost 3 years ago

 As a former member of the City of Phoenix Parks Board for 9 years, the Governor's Growing Smarter Oversight Council for 5 years, and the author of the US Department of Transportation, Federal Highway Administration and USDA Forest Service 300-page trails and roadways guidelines publication, I SUPPORT the VISION ZERO resolution.
 Healthy communities depend on this type of proactive oversight and guidance, including SAFE STREETS planning and infrastructure, in every community's General Plan Update